MukeshMano19/geo-location-service/README.md

   * Dockerized Method
   * Non-Dockerized Method
-<br><br>

 ### Dockerized Method

 To learn more about Docker, see [Docker Documentation page](https://docs.docker.com/get-started/).

-To download Docker, see [Docker Documentation page](https://docs.docker.com/get-started/).
+To download Docker, see [Docker Downloads page](https://docs.docker.com/get-started/).

-We want our app to be as light as it can be, so we are going to use Elixir/Phoenix and Postgres as s containers.
+We want our app to be as light as it can be, so we are going to use Elixir/Phoenix and Postgres as a containers.

 To start your Phoenix server using Docker,